 Even the worst Disney World hotel is pretty amazing!
 The Disney World Resorts have incredible service and resort amenities.
-So, you may say picking your favorite Disney Resort is like picking your favorite child.
+So, you may say picking the best Disney World hotels is like picking your favorite child.

-However, for this list today we are ranking our favorites!
+However, for this list today we are ranking the best Disney World hotels.

 In our ranking decision, we focused on these areas: